aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 setTimeout(function () {
     /** get next item in the array and process it */ process(todo.shift());

-    /** if there is more items to process, create anothertimer */ if (todo.length > 0) {
+    /** if there is more items to process, create another timer */ if (todo.length > 0) {
-        setTimeout(arguments.callee, 25);
+        /** `arguments.callee` points to the function which the code is executing */ setTimeout(arguments.callee, 25);
     } else {
         callback(items);